|

 Microsoft.Exchange.Data.LongPath

-The PSTFolderPath parameter specifies the path of the .pst file to which data will be exported.
+The PSTFolderPath parameter specifies the path of the .pst file to which data is exported.

 TargetFolder